Quantum advantage in training binary neural networks: Quantum training with phase estimation

 \textit{Step 4:} accumulation of phases.
-The state $|W'\>$ is used as the initial weight state for a new round of marking with a new set of input data.
-By repeating Step 1 - 3 for $n$ times, the small phases add up for the elements.
-The phases $\Delta \theta$ are chosen such that $n \Delta \theta = \pi$.
-Hence, the most frequently marked weights are closest to a pre-factor of -1.
+The state $|W'\>$ is used as the initial weight state for the marking with a new training pair.
+By repeating Step 1 - 3 for all $n$ pairs of training data, we achieve a coherent phase accumulation for all weight strings, resulting in the output weight state

-While in Grover's search the oracle contributes an exact sign flip to good items, the pre-factors obtained after the marking subroutine introduced above are generally different from $\pm 1$.
-More precisely, for $n$ rounds of marking, the quality of each weight string is quantified on a fine grained scale from 0 to $n$.
-This way, differences among good weight strings bad weight strings are accounted for.
-A binary sign flip as in Grover's search, on the contrary, does not make any statement about how good the good weights and how bad the bad weights are.
-For this reason, it is easy to find examples where Grover's search for optimal weights fails, whereas the generalized phase approach always succeeds.\\ \\ \textbf{Amplitude amplification of the target weights}: to increase the chance of picking the optimal weights, we amplify the pre-factors of the target weights.
-To this purpose, we use the diffusion operator $D$ defined in Eq.~(\ref{eq:diffusion}).

-More precisely, after each cycle consisting of $n$ marking iterations the diffusion matrix $D$ is applied to the output state of the weights.
-Hence, after $m$ rounds of amplification the state of the weights is given by $( D M )^m |W\>$, where $M$ denotes the action of a full marking cycle on the state of the weights.
-Supported by numerical evidence, the protocol reaches the optimal amplification after $m=\sqrt{N} \pi/4$ rounds, in agreement with the optimal number of amplifications in Grover's search.
-In Fig.~\ref{fig:QCFON} we present an example of the quantum circuit for a single neuron.\\ \\